 The wildflower season is best April through early June.
 In April, beautiful purple camas and pond lilies in the low wetland areas of the Willamette Valley start budding.
 Birding excursions at the Delta Ponds or West Eugene Wetlands promise flora as well as feathers.
 Another splash of purple is the wild iris concentrated around Wild Iris Ridge but found trail-side throughout the region.

 Some of the flowers you might see include coast fawn lilies, cut-leaved goldthread, flowering currant, Hartwig's wildginger, Indian plum, Oregon grape, Oregon fawn lilies, Oregon fetid adder's tongue, Oregon selaginella, Marshall's saxifrage, saucer bishops cap, spring gold, trillium, violets, western wood anemone and many more.

 Wander through the wildflower meadows at the Mount Pisgah Arboretum and pick up a copy of their local plant list.
 Mount Pisgah is a natural destination for wildflower hunting.
 Hiking trails crisscross the two-hundred-acre park preserve from the banks of the Willamette River to the top of the mountain.
+In fact, Mount Pisgah Arboretum has been featured in Grant's Getaways as a premier natural area of Oregon.
 In May, the arboretum hosts an annual Wildflower Festival with plant workshops, exhibits and wildflower walks.
 Make connections with local botanists.

 May is also the time for cherry blossoms in shades of white to deep pink.
 Visit the century-old black tartarian cherry tree in Eugene's Owen Memorial Rose Garden.
 Over 4,000 roses burst into bloom in this riverside garden, peaking with glorious color in June.
 Not wild, but still a treasured sight for flower enthusiasts.